HubSpot/prettier-maven-plugin/README.md

 or
 `mvn prettier:write`

+You can also run `mvn prettier:print-args` in order to confirm the configuration values

+To format additional directories or file types via the commandline, you can pass a comma-separated list of patterns, for example:
+`mvn prettier:write '-Dprettier.inputGlobs=src/main/java/**/*.java,src/test/java/**/*.java,src/main/js/**/*.js'`

 ### Configuration

 If you want to customize the behavior of prettier, you can use a normal prettier configuration [file](https://prettier.io/docs/en/configuration.html).
 Alternatively, you can configure prettier directly via the Maven plugin using the following options: